School Transition Strategies

 - Request to meet with the paraprofessional(s) who will be working with your child.
 You can request last year’s paraprofessional to continue working with your child, or to at least be available to educate the new person.

-Help them meet other students: Invite other children who will be in your child’s class over to your house—both typical children and those with disabilities.
+Invite other children who will be in your child’s class over to your house—both typical children and those with disabilities.
 Serve ice cream or watch a movie with popcorn, or whatever other activity works for you.
 If the children are young, you can invite their mother (or father) to come along.

 Entering Elementary School

-Introduce the playground: Visit the playground before the start of school.
+Visit the playground before the start of school.
 Climb all over the equipment!
 Try to get other families in your child’s grade to join you.
 Maybe get some of the neighbor children to join in, as well as some of their friends.

-Entering Middle/High School
+Entering Middle or High School

-Adjusting to a new structure: Since your child will likely be changing classes every period, create a book with pictures of his or her teachers, along with their names and the class they teach.
+Since your child will likely be changing classes every period, create a book with pictures of his or her teachers, along with their names and the class they teach.
 Review as often as you can before school starts.
 You may need to continue it for a while because the new structure is such a big change.

 Go to the school before it is in session and walk through your child’s schedule with him or her, going from class to class.
 Talk about the route your child will take.
 Again, use a friend if you can.

-Try a sport: If your child is interested in sports, maybe check into your child being the manager for a team.
+If your child is interested in sports, maybe check into your child being the manager for a team.
 Some of the fall sports may already be practicing.
 Offer to be the team mom (or dad).

 Minimizing Stress and Anxiety